open-socialism/open-socialism-site/introduction.md

 #### Limited motivation to excel

-Communism has another large issue in that it has not greatly incentivized excelence.
+Communism has another large issue in that it has not greatly incentivized excellence.
 The rewards for great work have not been sufficient to the individual and so progress has typically languished.

 ## A cooperative system without the downsides?

 The cooperative model is on paper much better, but in practice at a large scale has not proven to be viable.
-Going back to capitalism is one way, but can a cooperative system be constructed that has mechanism in place to mitigate these issues?
+Going back to capitalism is one way, but can a cooperative system be constructed that has mechanisms in place to mitigate these issues?
+Are there examples of modern systems of organisation that have desirable aspects of cooperative systems but avoid the downsides?

-Let's look at the open source model.

 ## The Open Source Model